-But if you don’t know where to start in butterfly photography, we’ll teach you a few tips you’ll find useful.
+Butterflies are fascinating to photograph.
+If you don’t know where to start in butterfly photography, we’ll teach you a few useful tips.

 Where to Find Butterflies

 The secret to finding butterflies is to hunt down plants that caterpillars feed on.
 To start, go online and find out the variety of species you can find in your area.
 Study the different plants that attract them.

 Drive around your neighbourhood and look for those plants that attract butterflies.
 Make several visits and observe the insect activity in your area.
 If you spot butterflies there all the time, then it’s an excellent place to shoot.

 The seasons also play a significant role in finding these colorful creatures.
 The best time to take great pictures of butterflies is during summer and spring.
 Come fall and winter, you’ll find less of them flying around.
 So always plan in advance, or you’ll have to wait a long time before you see them again.

 Use a Macro or Telephoto Lens to Get Butterfly Photography Details